autonot/aspii.xyz/content/posts/hugo_tutorial/index.md

 Go to your **content** folder, and add a new folder titled: **posts**

-> You can add another folder to this one, such as oragnizing all posts by year.
+> You can add another folder to this one, such as organizing all posts by year.
 So in your **posts** folder, you can add a folder title **2022** and add all posts you made in 2022 to this folder.

 In your **posts** folder, add a new file that ends in `.md`, which is the file extension for Markdown.
 You can name the file what you want, but it's recommended to use **YYYY-MM-DD-just-a-post.md** syntax.